Countly/countly-server/README.md

 * **Deployment:** Community Edition deployments are for environments where the information stored is not critical since it does not include professional assistance.
 You must have a qualified technician.
 Enterprise Edition is for corporate environments that require availability and reliability where intellectual capital is critical.
 * **Technology:** Community Edition has a number of limitations, including no corporate support for sharding, replica sets or installation.
 * **Guarantee:** Community Edition is on the bleeding edge regarding version upgrades and with no bugfix guarantee.
 Enterprise Edition has bugfix guarantee, immediate resolution, verified builds, on-site and automatic version upgrades.
 * **Features:** Enterprise Edition has more features compared to Countly, with a focus on end-to-end analytics and marketing platform.
+Additional features include but not limited to automated push notifications, drilling on the raw data, user profiles, in-app purchase analytics, retention & engagement, user flows, cohorts and custom dashboards.

 ## Installing & upgrading Countly server